Protecting a way of life!

 Working together to make Merriwether the best place to live, work, and play

-At the June 4, 2019 County Council Meeting, amendments were controversially adopted by a 3 - 2 vote.
-This action changed the Edgefield County Comprehensive Plan allowing high density residential development throughout Edgefield County.
-Lot sizes were removed from traditional residential subdivisions and densities were removed from the zoning map.
-See News to Know - Focal Point Details
+Citizens attended and participated in year long meetings working on this plan.
+Throughout the process the citizens expressed their desire and support for planning which allowed for growth that was in harmony with the low density rural area.
+The Planning Commission recommended to County Council the completed plan which had support of the citizens.
+The County Council held two readings with the 2nd reading being a public hearing.
+At the 3rd reading of this ordinance June 4, 2019 County Council Meeting, amendments were controversially adopted by a 3 - 2 vote.
+Read for yourself the meeting minutes here.
+This action changed the Edgefield County Comprehensive Plan allowing high density, residential development throughout Edgefield County.
+Lot sizes were removed from the traditional residential subdivisions and densities were removed from the zoning map.
+These were the removed densities:

 Estate Residential minimum lot size was 1 house on 5 acres